 Boasting that you are wise isn’t wisdom.
 Twisting the truth to make yourself sound wise isn’t wisdom.
 It’s the furthest thing from wisdom.
 For that has nothing to do with God’s authentic wisdom, but can best be described as the wisdom of this world, both self-centered and devilishly conniving.
 So wherever jealousy and self-centeredness are uncovered, you will find many troubles and every kind of meanness.

 God’s wisdom from above is always pure, filled with peace, is considerate, and teachable…as well as just plain polite.
 It is filled with love and never displays prejudice or hypocrisy in any form, and it always bears the beautiful harvest of sincere right living!
 Good seeds of wisdom’s fruit will be planted with peaceful acts by those who cherish making peace, resulting in harvests of goodness.”
-(Various texts throughout the Book Of James, amplified and paraphrased)
+(Various texts throughout the Book of James/Jacob, amplified and paraphrased)

 There is another aspect of God’s wisdom that must not be overlooked.
 It’s found in 1 Corinthians 12, a chapter in the New Testament that is largely about supernatural “gifts” that God dispenses to his church, the Body of Jesus—to help build up and “grow” the Body of Jesus and reach out to others who have not yet become followers of Jesus.
 It is one of the so-called gifts of Holy Spirit: the “word of wisdom.”